Cray-HPE/docs-csm/operations/image_management/Customize_an_Image_Root_to_Install_Singularity.md

 6. Create an IMS job record and start the image customization job.

     After customizing the image, IMS will automatically upload any build artifacts \(root filesystem, kernel and initrd\) to S3, and associate the S3 artifacts with IMS.
-Unfortunately, IMS is not able to dynamically determine the Linux kernel and initrd to look for since the file name for these vary depending upon linux distribution, linux version, dracut configuration, and more.
+Unfortunately, IMS is not able to dynamically determine the Linux kernel and initrd to look for since the file name for these vary depending upon Linux distribution, Linux version, dracut configuration, and more.
 Thus, the user must pass the name of the kernel and initrd that IMS is to look for in the resultant image root’s /boot directory.

     ```bash
     ncn# cray ims jobs create \